-I am having glorious fun partnering with TVNZ1 & Masterchef Australia – I mean it’s the dream, to work with delicious recipes created by some of the best chef’s in the world – in my tiny kitchen – yes please!!!
+I had glorious fun partnering with TVNZ1 & Masterchef Australia – I mean it’s the dream, to work with delicious recipes created by some of the best chef’s in the world – in my tiny kitchen – yes please!!!
 And best of all I get to share them with you.

 What I love about this series is that they are all home cooks with a passion for delicious food made to look glorious.
 Sure many of the recipes I could never recreate even if you gave me 48 hours to do it, but some of them you think you know what, I could do that!
 Which is what I love about having Nigella Lawson on recently.
 She really has mastered the art of creating glorious food but making it simple and achievable for the average cook.
 So it was with some excitement I was secretly given the recipe for this glorious Tequila and Lime chicken which appears on the Masterclass in Episode 20!!